pietari-monkkonen/pietari-monkkonen.github.io/docs/tutorials/2-basic-tutorial-qsm-library.md

 ## Defining the library nodes

 The library consists of leaf cylinders with different attributes.
 These attributes are discretized and the discretization points are called nodes.
 So each node corresponds to some selection of cylinder and LOD & LSD attributes, and can contain one or multiple leaf cylinders with these attributes.
-When a leaf cylinder library is used to generate foliage on a QSM, for each cylinder of the QSM LeafGen finds the library node that corresponds closest to the attributes of the cylinder and picks one of the leaf cylinders to transform onto the QSM.
+When a leaf cylinder library is used to generate foliage on a QSM, for each cylinder of the QSM LeafGen finds the library node that corresponds closest to the attributes of the cylinder and picks one of the node's leaf cylinders.
 The discretizations are defined to a struct named `Nodes`.

 The leaf distribution attributes to discretize are: